 There's no such thing as organic water—period, whether certified organic or not certified.
 Under National Organic Program (NOP) policy, water is not an ingredient that can be certified as organic.

 You may have seen water marketed as, "natural" or as having come from, "organic land" and some companies have even tried to market their bottled water brands as "organic" water.
-However, legally, NOP says that water products, with very few exceptions, cannot be certified organic.
+Legally, NOP says that water products, with very few exceptions, cannot be certified organic.

 02Water Cannot Be Calculated in Organic Product Composition